Hey everyone, welcome to PT Pioneer. This is your ultimate destination for all things related to the fitness industry.

 That’s because the central focus of this institution is corrective exercise.

 Any other fitness and sports science careers require you to qualify with tons of experience and other supporting credentials.

 Many professions in fitness offer a valuable in-demand service, but not many are specifically geared towards long-term lifestyle improvement.

 That isn’t to say a good personal training or nutrition service cant have long-term effects because they often do.

 Rather, I’m saying that these services are very often used as temporary fixes.

-For example, while nutrition coaching can lead to lifelong good habits, it is also often just a service used to achieve a singular, temporary goal such as weight loss for an event.
+For example, while nutrition coaching can lead to lifelong good habits, it is often just a service used to achieve a temporary goal, such as weight loss for an event.